More baked goods recalled due to potential presence of hard plastic pieces

 The company said an internal investigation made them aware of another product and additional best-by dates for four other products that are being recalled.

 Anyone with the recalled products should throw them away, but keep the packaging.
 They can contact the company at 1-855-543-5335 to get more information about the recall and how to get a refund.
-Consumer Relations specialists are available Monday-Friday, 9 a.m. to 6 p.m.
+Consumer Relations specialists are available Monday through Friday, 9:00 a.m. to 6:00 p.m.
 EST.

 The following products are subject to recall: